 top of page

 It seems like everybody and their mama is doing a juice cleanse right now and since I have been meaning to share some of my favorite, most refreshing juice recipes, what better time than now, right?
-I am featuring my new favorite kind of juice---beet juice!
-It is lightly sweet, refreshing and detoxifying.
+I am featuring my one of my favorite juicing recipe!
+This bomb beet juice is lightly sweet, refreshing and detoxifying.
 This blend is the perfect blend of sweet meets citrus!

 I am not on a juice cleanse, but I do juice regularly and it helps me curb sugar cravings, feel better overall and helps me get in lots of veggies/chlorophyll/nutrients while giving my digestive system a break.
-Cold pressed juice lasts about 3 days max and I juice enough for two days, so normally, I juice every other day.
+I juice enough for no more than two days (three days max) and normally, I juice every other day.

 If you are new to juicing, there are a few things you need to know to optimize the benefits.
 This article helped me correct some of the common juicing mistakes I was making when I first started.
 From the timing of when you juice, to "chewing" your juice, to cleaning your juicer, it all matters and if you're going through the effort, you definitely want to do it right.

-Below, is the juicer that I use and it has been my absolute favorite juicer!
-Over the years, I have had at least 4 models and this one is by far the most quiet, easiest to clean and most compact.
-Click my the mage below to purchase yours on Amazon (if you purchase, be sure to click on the link so ya girl gets her affiliate cut)!
+Over the years, I have had at least three different juicers and this one is by far the most quiet, easiest to clean and most compact.
+Click here purchase yours on Amazon (if you purchase, be sure to click on the link so ya girl gets her affiliate cut)!

 Cleaning/prepping your produce: